 Bus Fare with Trans North for Cairns to:

 1. Loving animals and respect for the environment is a must for this type of place.
 We expect anyone who comes here to really want to experience the rainforest (and it does rain here) and enjoy the environment (despite the challenges).
 We are fairly easy-going on everything else.

 3. The duties are not arduous.
 There is plenty of time to explore the rainforest, and plenty of rainforest on the property to explore.

-4. This is not a party site & we do not do drugs, although alcohol is fine.
+4. This is not a party site and we do not do drugs, although alcohol is fine.

 5. Local wildlife expert and Daintree flora experts are available on site.
 We can also arrange commercial rainforest walks at a reasonable price in the heart of the Daintree World Heritage.